aws-samples/aws-hpc-recipes/recipes/pcs/nice_dcv/README.md

 In production, avoid passing the DCV password as a CloudFormation parameter.
 Use AWS Secrets Manager or AD authentication instead for credential management.

+### EFA for Multi-Node MPI at Scale

+This walkthrough uses system OpenMPI, which communicates over TCP.
+For production multi-node MPI workloads that require low-latency networking, install the [AWS EFA software](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/efa-start.html) and use the EFA-optimized OpenMPI at `/opt/amazon/openmpi/`.
+EFA is supported on instance types like p4d, p5, hpc6a, and g5 (in cluster placement groups).

 ## Cost Estimation

 Primary cost drivers for this architecture: